European stocks end higher as Trump-driven selling eases

 The pan-European STOXX 600 rose 0.3 per cent, capping another volatile week which started with a bout of bargain hunting in beaten-down sectors that helped the benchmark record a 2 per cent weekly gain.

-European bourses started the day with losses of more than 1 per cent after the US president said he and his wife Melania had tested positive for the coronavirus and were going into quarantine, adding to uncertainty around next month’s election.
+European bourses started the day with losses of more than 1 per cent after the US president said he and his wife, Melania, were going into quarantine, adding to uncertainty around next month’s election.

 Among individual stocks, Spanish engineering and infrastructure group ACS surged 25.8 per cent after French rival Vinci made an offer to buy ACS’s industrial unit Cobra for €5.2 billion.
 Vinci rose 4.4 per cent, driving Europe’s construction & materials index up 1.7 per cent.